 - Some may not like the addition of more upper structure

 The most significant difference between the previous version of this shoe, the Hoka Speedgoat 5 (review), and this one is the return of the more structured feel the shoe is known for.
-Many people compare this shoe more to the Hoka Speedgoat 4 (review) than the Speedgoat 5 and appreciate the more locked-in feel of the upper.
-For most of our testers, the transition between the prior version of this shoe and this one has been seamless, and they appreciate the extra bit of structure Hoka reintroduced.
-The structure comes in the form of internal strapping that hugs the foot.
+Many people compare this shoe more to the Hoka Speedgoat 4 (review) than the Speedgoat 5 and appreciate the upper’s more locked-in feel and structure.
+This comes from the internal strapping that hugs the foot.
 The upper is also far less stretchy than the previous version.

 You can read more about our impressions of this shoe in our in-depth Hoka Speedgoat 6 review.
 You can also learn more about the history of Karl Meltzer’s creation and impact on the Hoka Speedgoat line.